Beautiful scenery at Boca Ciega Park in Tampa

 2. Tampa’s temperature has never exceeded 99 degrees

-3. Tampa is home to Florida’s oldest restaurant (as well as the world’s largest Spanish restaurant)
+3. The city is home to Florida’s oldest restaurant (as well as the world’s largest Spanish restaurant)

 Cuban black beans at Columbia Restaurant in Florida

 The amazing Columbia restaurant (Ybor City location) is Florida’s oldest restaurant & the world’s largest Spanish restaurant.
-The Ybor City location in Tampa opened in 1905, and 110 years later 4th and 5th generation members of the the Hernandez/Gonzmart still own the restaurant.
+The Ybor City location opened in 1905, and 120+ years later 4th and 5th generation members of the the Hernandez/Gonzmart still own the restaurant.
 On an interesting side note, Columbia was Florida’s first restaurant to feature air conditioning!
+I can’t imagine dining anywhere here without air – I wonder how they survived in the past!

 While there are now several locations, Ybor City is the place to visit as this location features gorgeous decor, historical charm, and nightly Flamenco dancing (every day except Sunday).
 On the other hand, the Sand Key cafe features a gorgeous waterfront patio and is rated one of the most scenic restaurants in the country.
 As for the food, Columbia serves some of the best Spanish and Cuban cuisine in the country.
-After trying it out on several occasions, I can attest that this is true!
+After trying it out on several occasions, I can say that the food is never disappointment.
 You cannot leave without trying the Cuban Black Beans!
+I also love the Black Bean Cakes, the Veggie Paella, and Champiñones Rellenos.

 4. Ybor City is one of the most haunted places in the world